zuixjs/cdnjs/README.md

 If you run `npm test` and see no errors, all is well; resolve any errors before you raise your pull request and re-run `npm test` to ensure everything works.

-If you see an error then run `npm install` before running `npm test:
+If you see an error then run `npm install` before running `npm test`:

 ```
 vows: command not found